adi0546/PlatformCommandMicroservice/README.md

 # PlatformCommandMicroservice
-A project to learn microservice architecture with 2 .NET 8 microservices(Platform service and Commands service), making use of RabbitMQ and GRPC to facilitate loose coupling and event driven architecture and using K8 to deploy and run the microservices
+A project to learn microservice architecture with 2 microservices(Platform service(.NET 8) and Commands service(Java Spring boot)), making use of RabbitMQ and GRPC to facilitate loose coupling and event driven architecture and using K8 to deploy and run the microservices

 High level information covered:
 • Building two .NET Microservices using the REST API pattern